Matthew Broderick: 1981–1989: Teenage film stardom

-Early career

 Broderick's first major acting role came in an HB Studio workshop production of playwright Horton Foote's On Valentine's Day, playing opposite his father, a friend of Foote's.
 This was followed by a supporting role as Harvey Fierstein's gay adopted son, David, in the off-Broadway production of Fierstein's Torch Song Trilogy; then, a good review by The New York Times theater critic Mel Gussow brought him to the attention of Broadway.
 Broderick commented on the effects of that review in a 2004 60 Minutes II interview:

 Before I knew it, I was like this guy in a hot play.
 And suddenly, all these doors opened.
 And it's only because Mel Gussow happened to come by right before it closed and happened to like it.
 It's just amazing.
 All these things have to line up that are out of your control.

 He was replaced on Torch Song by Jon Cryer, who "closely resembled" Broderick.
 He followed that with the role of Eugene Morris Jerome in the Neil Simon Eugene Trilogy including the plays Brighton Beach Memoirs and Biloxi Blues.
 He won the Tony Award for Best Featured Actor in a Play for his role in Brighton Beach Memoirs.
 Broderick is a founding member of Naked Angels.
 Cryer also became a standby and replacement for Broderick on this role.

-Success in films
+As of 2024, he remains the youngest winner of the Tony Award for Best Featured Actor in a Play.
 Broderick's first film role as Michael McPhee in 1983's Max Dugan Returns was also written by Neil Simon, but his first big hit film was WarGames, a summer hit in 1983, in which he played the main role of Seattle teen hacker David Lightman.
 Broderick next played Philippe Gaston in Ladyhawke, in 1985.

 Broderick then won the role of the charming, clever slacker in the 1986 film Ferris Bueller's Day Off.
 At the age of 23, Broderick played the titular high school student who, with his girlfriend and best friend, plays hooky and explores Chicago.
 A 1980s comedy favorite, the film is one of Broderick's best-known roles (particularly with teenage audiences).
 Also in 1987, he played Air Force research assistant Jimmy Garrett in Project X. In 1988, Broderick played Harvey Fierstein's ill-fated lover, Alan, in the screen adaptation of Torch Song Trilogy.
 He starred in the 1989 film Glory alongside Cary Elwes, Morgan Freeman, and Denzel Washington, and received favorable reviews for his portrayal of the American Civil War officer Robert Gould Shaw, whom Broderick physically resembled.